yholkamp/jadmin/README.md

-# Spark-Admin
+# SparkAdmin

 Spark-Admin is a Spark Java powered framework to create simple backends for administration tasks.
+Use this library to easily expose CRUD access to rows in your users table, `.properties` files and any other data.

 Inspired by the Ruby [Active Admin](https://github.com/activeadmin/activeadmin) library.

+# Usage

+Add the library as Maven dependency to your Java 8 (and up) application and call the fluent API to add resources you'd like to expose through the admin panel:

+    SparkAdmin sparkAdmin = new SparkAdmin();

+    // connect to a JDBC datasource and add the users table with default settings.
+    DataSource source = retrieveMyDataSource();
+    sparkAdmin.resource("users", source);

+Alternatively, you can tailor the exposed columns to your own needs as follows:

+    sparkAdmin.resource("users", source)
+        .formConfig((form) -> form
+            // add a header, grouping an username and password input field .inputGroup("Login credentials", (group) -> group.input("username").input("password"))
+            // add a header with an is_admin input field .inputGroup("Permissions", (group) -> group.input("is_admin"))
+            // add some text
+            .paragraph("Press cancel to go back.")
+            // include the submit & cancel buttons .actions()
+        )
+        // custom index
+        .indexConfig((index) -> index
+            // do show the user id, while not exposing this through the edit page .column("id")
+            // show the username
+            .column("username")
+            // do show the created_at column on the index page .column("created_at")
+        );

+If you would like to expose a resource that is not backed by a (JDBC compliant) SQL database, it's also possible to provide your own implementation of the `AbstractDAO` and `ResourceSchemaProvider` classes.
+As an example of a DAO implementation, take a look at the `InMemoryDAO` implementation.

-# Limitations
+# Configuration and customization

-Spark-admin will currently not actively reload the table definition for a default SQL resource.
-This means that if you update your table definition, you'll have to restart the application for these to show up.
+Customizing the templates used by SparkAdmin is possible as well, all templates that may be overwritten are in the `src/main/resources/sparkadmin` folder.
+To overwrite or customize a template, create an `src/main/resources/sparkadmin` folder in your own application and create a copy of the file you would like to customize.
+SparkAdmin will now load the copy of the file provided by your application.
+For details on the available template syntax, take a look at [Freemarker](http://freemarker.org/docs/index.html), the template engine used by SparkAdmin.

-# Roadmap & to do list
+# Roadmap

 * Improve the test coverage
 * Include configurable authentication (currently only available by interacting with the internal Spark instance)
 * Include smart support for foreign keys, i.e. display a `<select>` for foreign key columns
 * Include CSRF tokens in each form
 * Support database constraints, i.e. validate form input in the browser
+* Add internationalization support

+# Limitations

+For performance reasons, SparkAdmin will currently not actively reload the table definition for a default SQL resource.
+This means that if you update your table definition, you'll have to restart the application for these to show up.

 # License